DomtronVox/StaticFarmSite/src/documents/main_pages/LivestockGardianDogs.md

 ---
-title: "Livestock Guardian Dogs"
-navTitle: "Livestock Guardian Dogs"
-navPriority: 3
-layout: "default.html"
 collection: MainPage
+layout: default.html
+navTitle: Livestock Guardian Dogs
+title: Livestock Guardian Dogs
+navPriority: '2'
 ---

 # What are Livestock Guardian Dogs

 Livestock Guardian Dogs protect you herd 24/7.
 They bark to scare off small preditors and will fight any large predators that invade your pens.
 We raise and sell Karakachans a Polish breed of Livestock Guardian Dogs that was started in the.....